vyos/vyos-documentation/docs/configuration/protocols/bgp.rst

    This command allows sessions to be established with eBGP neighbors when they are multiple hops away.
 When the neighbor is not directly connected and this knob is not enabled, the session will not establish.
    The number of hops range is 1 to 255.
+This command is mutually exclusive with :cfgcmd:`ttl-security hops`.

 .. cfgcmd:: set protocols bgp <asn> neighbor <address|interface> local-as <asn> [no-prepend] [replace-as]